Call 1-800-GOT-PESTS?

 Can Cockroaches Cause Allergies?

 Yes, cockroaches can cause allergies.
 The allergens they produce come from their saliva, feces, and shedding body parts.
 These allergens can trigger symptoms such as sneezing, skin rashes, and asthma attacks, especially in children.
-Maintaining a roach-free environment is essential to minimize these health risks.
+Maintaining a cockroach-free environment is essential to minimize these health risks.

 What Are Some Health Risks From German Cockroaches?